rosell-dk/webp-convert/docs/convert-introduction.md

 What should we have done instead?
 We should have converted with a quality around 50.
 Of course, quality is still low - we cannot fix that - but it will not be less, *and the converted file will be much smaller*.

 As unnecessary large conversions are rarely desirable, this library per default converts jpeg files with the same quality level as the source.
 This functionality requires that either *imagick* or *gmagick* is installed.
 When they are, all converters will have the "auto" quality functionality.
-The `wpc` cloud converter supports auto quality without requiring *imagick* or *gmagick*.
+The *wpc* cloud converter supports auto quality without requiring *imagick* or *gmagick*.

-**Q:** What do you get if you convert an excessively high quality jpeg into an excessively high quality webp?<br>
+**Q:** What do you get if you convert an excessively high quality jpeg into an excessively high quality webp?\
 **A:** An excessively big file

 The size of a webp file grows enormously with the quality setting.
 For the web however, a quality above 80 is rarely needed.
 For this reason the library per default limits the quality to 85.
 A jpeg with quality 72 is converted into quality 72, but a jpeg with quality=95 is converted into quality 85.
 The maximum quality can be set with the *max-quality* option.